-The Software Guild prepares students for entry-level software development jobs.
+The Software Guild has more than 300 companies in its employer network, a high job placement rate and master instructors with an average of more than ten years of industry experience.
 With more than 200 employers in our network, graduates have a 95% job placement rate within six months of graduation.

 Students can choose from an intensive, full-time 12-week course or a part-time, 9-month online program.
 They can learn either .NET/C# or Java, two of the stacks in the highest demand at small and large companies alike in Minneapolis.
 Both the in-person and online program include instruction from teachers with more than 10 years of experience as well as a focus on hands-on application to build a strong portfolio.
 The alumni network helps graduates stay in touch and keep refining their skills even after graduation.